Felipe1995c/HTML-CSS-DEMO-Page/README.md

 ## Installation

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.
+1. Choose a code editor to write out the code and connect the files to each other.
+2. Set up (github) an online way to store and track the changes you make.
+It also helps to have a way to track your changes/commits to go back to in case there is a change that alters the outcome of the website.
+3. Connect the local(computer) files and code with the online version control (github).
+4. There are frameworks and tools available to help save some time creating CSS and framework prepocessor.
+5. Once you think you are ready to set the project out for everyone, take a step back and make sure to debug the website making sure there is no surprises when using the website.
+6. Look for ways to optimize using plug ins and semantic code to allow for the website to be working with 0 issues.

 ## Usage